Veru, Inc. (VERU) CEO Mitchell Steiner on Q4 2020 Results - Earnings Call Transcript

 Yi Chen

-Hi, thank you for taking my questions, and congratulations for in-licensing of the new candidate.
-So my first question is, could you give us some more color on the existing population of the ER ER+/HER2 breast cancer patient in the U.S. and the new occurrences every year?
-And my second question is relative to the sales of FC2, could you provide us with some breakdown in terms of private prescription sales versus public sales?
+Hi, thank you for taking my questions and congratulations for in-licensing of the new candidate.
+So my first question is, could you give us some more color on the existing population of the ER ER+/HER2- breast cancer patients in the U.S. and the new occurrences every year?
+And my second question is related to the sales of FC2, could you provide us with some breakdown in terms of private prescription sales versus public sales?
 Thank you.

 Mitchell Steiner

-Yes, so I'm going to have Michele answer the second question, which is FC2 breakdown with RX versus public, you want public global or public U.S. or both?
+Yes, so I'm going to have Michele answer the second question, which is FC2 breakdown, RX versus public, you want public global or public U.S. or both?

 Yi Chen